-The Thomas and Woolsey Fire areas have vegetation regrowth that eliminates special risk concerns, with the other burned areas still need to demonstrate watershed vegetation regrowth.
+We are currently in the process of recovery from the January 2023 floods, and subsequent 2024 floods requiring additional funding from the Benefit Assessment revenues.
+While the Thomas and Woolsey Fire areas have vegetation regrowth that eliminates special risk concern with other burned areas still need to demonstrate watershed vegetation regrowth.
 Currently, no reserve funds are allocated to Zone 1 due to Reserve shortfalls.
-In Zone 2, 3, and 4, the District has a combined Reserve component in the amount of \$17.5 million.
-Because Zones 2,3, and 4 are expending more money on Operation and Maintenance activities than it is receiving Benefit Assessment funds, apportioned Property Tax is being used to fund Operation and Maintenance activities and to make up a portion of the Zone 4 Flood Damage Repair Reserve.
+In Zone 2, 3, and 4, the District has a combined Reserve component in the amount of \$19.1 million.
+Because Zones 2, 3, and 4 are expending more money on Operation and Maintenance activities than it is receiving Benefit Assessment funds.
+Apportioned Property Tax is being used to fund Operation and Maintenance activities and to make up a portion of the Flood Damage Repair Reserve.

 In addition, water quality plays an important role in Ventura County, with its 42 miles of coastline and four major watersheds (Calleguas Creek, Santa Clara River, Ventura River, and Malibu Creek).
 Each river system within the county represents an important resource for recreation, and natural habitat.
 The State of California requires, through a National Pollutant Discharge Elimination System (NPDES) Municipal Stormwater Permit, the implementation of programs to provide for water quality monitoring in these watersheds and to protect water quality countywide.
 That responsibility lies with the Ventura Countywide Stormwater Quality Management Program.
 The program represents a joint effort between the District, the County of Ventura, and the Cities of Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, San Buenaventura, Santa Paula, Simi Valley, and Thousand Oaks.
-The ultimate goal of the program, which is funded in part with BA funds, is to reduce pollutants in the waters of Ventura County to the maximum extent practicable.
+The ultimate goal of the program, which is funded in part with BA funds, is to reduce pollutants in the waters of Ventura County.

 The first NPDES Municipal Stormwater Permit was adopted in 1994 and renewed three times so far, with each new permit increasing the cost of compliance.
 Even with these additional requirements there has been no increase to the Benefit Assessment rates since 1996.
 The most recent Permit was adopted in July 2021 and became effective in September 2021.
 This 2021 Permit includes an option for compliance through development and implementation of Watershed Management Program (WMP).
-On December 7, 2021, Ventura County Board of Supervisors and Ventura County Watershed Protection District Board of Supervisors approved submittal of Notice of Intent for the County of Ventura and Ventura County Watershed Protection District to develop and implement WMP for all 5 Ventura County watersheds.
-The WMP is due to Los Angeles Regional Water Quality Control Board by September 11, 2023.
+On December 7, 2021, Ventura County Board of Supervisors and Ventura County Watershed Protection District Board of Supervisors approved submittal of Notice of Intent to develop and implement WMP plans for all 5 Ventura County watersheds.
+The WMP is due to Los Angeles Regional Water Quality Control Board for review by September 11, 2023.
 This WMP will define specific actions and projects to comply with the NPDES Municipal Stormwater Permit.
 It will also include cost estimates for fast approaching and long-term implementation milestones.